top of page

 Lie 2.
 “I’m Not Good Enough”

 This is one of the most common and damaging lies our brains tell us.
-Self-doubt whispers that we’re not talented, smart, or worthy enough to succeed—so why even try?
+Self-doubt whispers that we’re not talented, smart, or worthy enough to succeed, so why even try?
 The inner critic has only one job: prevent humiliation.

-But self-doubt is not accuracy, it’s overprotection.
+But self-doubt is not accuracy, it’s overprotection, fear dressed as protection.

 It shows up when: